SoftwareToolworks/IPNode/README.md

 This has an exagerated ```txdelay``` and ```txtail``` which is the beeps you hear.

-What the spectrum looks like:
+What the spectrum looks like, and you would use upper-sideband SSB mode:

 <img src="docs/actual-packet-data-spectrum.png" alt="actual spectrum" width="400"/>